Kitware/CMake/Help/manual/cmake.1.rst

   If the target does not define any package references, this option does nothing.

+  This setting can be specified in a build preset (using ``resolvePackageReferences``).
+In this case, the command line option will be ignored.

+  If the no command line parameter or preset option is not provided, an environment-specific cache variable will be evaluated to decide, if package restoration should be performed.

+  When using the Visual Studio generator, package references are defined using the :prop_tgt:`VS_PACKAGE_REFERENCES` property.
+Package references are restored using NuGet.
+It can be disabled by setting the ``CMAKE_VS_NUGET_PACKAGE_RESTORE`` variable to ``OFF``.

 ``--use-stderr``
   Ignored.
 Behavior is default in CMake >= 3.0.